mr-possible/my_portfolio/content/about.md

 **Mode:** Onsite and then Remote (due to COVID) | Full-time
 **Description:**

-- **Daily Routine**: Scrum Meetings, PR reviews.
+- **Daily Routine**: SQA, Scrum Meetings, PR reviews.
-- Joined as a SDET to the QA team of TCS BaNCS (a software suite developed by TCS to serve leading banks across the globe).
+- Joined as a junior SDET to the QA team of TCS BaNCS (a software suite developed by TCS to serve leading banks across the globe).
 - Helped the manual team to write test cases and also learned how to make a test plan.
 - Solely designed and setup the core test automation framework for the QA team to carry the work forward.
 - Implemented CI/CD for the test-scripts to run on AWS EC2 containers.